OpenSCAP/openscap-daemon/README.md

 > Avoid copying big SCAP files around, avoid having to type long IDs, avoid
 > writing ad-hoc bash scripts to solve your compliance needs!

+## Project Description
+OpenSCAP-daemon is a service that performs SCAP scans of bare-metal machines, virtual machines and containers.
+These scans can be either one-shot or continuous according to a schedule.
+You can interact with the service using the provided oscapd-cli tool or via the DBus interface.

 ## Motivation
 The [OpenSCAP](http://open-scap.org) project has progressed greatly over the past years and now provides very nice tooling to perform solicited one-off